-White House intervened to 'lock down' records of Trump-Ukraine call - whistleblower
+White House acted to 'lock down' Trump-Ukraine call records - whistleblower

 “I am not familiar with any prior instances where a whistleblower complaint touched on such complicated and sensitive issues including executive privilege.
 I believe that this matter is unprecedented,” Maguire said.

-Maguire said he did not know who the whistleblower was and that he would work to ensure the individual’s anonymity is protected.
+Maguire said he did not know who the whistleblower was and that he would work to ensure the individual’s anonymity is protected and that the individual not face retaliation.

 The whistleblower complaint concerns a July 25 telephone call in which Trump pressed Zelenskiy to investigate Biden and his son Hunter, who had worked for a company drilling for gas in Ukraine.